Questions

 Does my youth need a doctor referral?

 A referral from your family doctor is not needed, however, always welcomed.
-Many clients refer their child, adolescent or family themselves.
+Many clients refer themselves or their family member.
 However, your insurance provider may require a doctor referral prior to your first appointment, so please inquire ahead of time.

 What should I expect at the first appointment?

-The initial session at New Perspectives Psychology is used to get to know your youth and family.
+The initial session at New Perspectives Psychology is used to get to know you or your family.
 This typically involves information gathering to help obtain a better understanding of your concerns.

 If your child is under the age of 12, parents are recommended to attend the first appointment alone.
 This provides an opportunity for parents to get to know their child's clinician, and to speak freely while describing their concerns and goals.
 At the end of the session, treatment options will be discussed, and together a treatment plan will be developed.
 This treatment plan will review the interventions that will be used, and provide some structure in regards to the number and frequency of sessions.